Skip to content

 As all of your emails will be verified, you will be able to avoid spam traps or dead email addresses from accumulating in your list.
 This will maintain a good sender reputation and hence positive signaling to the spam filters.

 An additional benefit will be an engaged list.
-Since subscribers are required to follow two steps, you will know that they really want to receive your emails.
-So they will open more, click more and hence boost your engagement rate.
+Since subscribers are required to follow these two steps, you will know that they really want to receive your emails.
+They will open more, click more and hence boost your engagement rate.
 This will also send a positive signal to spam filters which will not send your emails to the spam folder.

 Bulk email lists created with double opt-ins ensures that your list is of high quality and it won't feel like you are just spamming random subscribers.